The Dandy: History

 The first issue, under the name The Dandy Comic, was published on 4 December 1937.
 The most notable difference between this and other comics of the day was the use of speech balloons instead of captions under the frame.
 It was published weekly until 6 September 1941, when wartime paper shortages forced it to change to fortnightly, alternating with The Beano.
 It returned to weekly publication on 30 July 1949.
 From 17 July 1950 the magazine changed its name to The Dandy.
 One of those involved in the comic in its early days was George Thomson, who served as deputy editor, and briefly - when aged 18 - as editor.
 Thomson would later serve as a cabinet minister under Harold Wilson and as European Commissioner.

 In 1938, less than a year after the comic's debut, the first Dandy Annual was released.
 Originally called The Dandy Monster comic, this was an annual bumper edition of the comic and has been released annually since then.
 In 1954 the first Desperate Dan Book was released, mostly consisting of reprints.
 Another was released in 1978, and it was released yearly between 1990 and 1992.
-Bananaman and Black Bob also had their own annuals.
+Bananaman and Black Bob surprisingly also had their own annuals.

 Although later issues were all comic strips, early issues had many text strips, with some illustrations.
 In 1940, this meant 12 pages of comic strips and 8 pages of text stories.
 Text stories at two pages each were "Jimmy's Pocket Grandpa", "British Boys and Girls Go West", "There's a Curse on the King" and "Swallowed by a Whale!"

 In 1963 the first Dandy summer special was published, a joint Dandy-The Beano summer special; the first exclusively Dandy Summer Special was released the following year.

 In 1982 the Dandy comic libraries were released, which later became known as the Fun Size Dandy.
 These were small-format comics usually featuring one or two long stories starring characters from The Dandy and occasionally other DC Thomson comics.